robalb/my-website/astro-website/src/pages/me.md

 ## This blog

+There is a reason this website has a great design: I'ts a fork of
+<a href="https://github.com/taniarascia/taniarascia.com">tania rascia</a>'s blog,
+leveraging her newmoon dark theme.
-I've written a blog post dedicated to the tech stack behind this blog. go check it out!
+I've written a <a href="asdasd">blog post</a> dedicated to the making of this blog.
+Go check it out!